Khalid Khurshid: Early life and education

 Khursid was born on 17 November 1980 in Rattu, Astore District of Northern Areas territory.
 He belongs to a Shina Muslim family belonging to the Machoque tribe.
 He matriculated from Public School and College, Gilgit and did his graduation from Lahore, Punjab.
 He received degree in law from University of London, England.

 Political career

-Khalid Khurshid tabled Provisional Provincial Status Motion for Gilgit-Baltistan in Gilgit Baltistan Assembly and got it unanimously approved.
-Khalid is recognized as an expert in constitutional law which facilitated process of granting Provisional Provincial Status to Gilgit-Baltistan.
-Khalid is being credited for bringing in mega development projects in GB and for his vision of development by improving connectivity of region with rest of country.
-He started mega development projects like Astore Valley Road, Shah rahe Nagar, Shonter tunnel, Gilgit-Chitral Road, Darel Tangir Express Way and a Power Project in Ataabad,Hunza.
-He established Gilgit Baltistan Information Technology and Irrigation Departments as a special initiative of Chief Minister.
-Khalid launched a vigorous campaign for approval of mega development projects in Gilgit-Baltistan in federation and ultimately succeeded in approval of largest development package for the region.

-His political career started in the 2009 elections when he lost his first election for Gilgit-Baltistan Legislative Assembly as an independent candidate from GBA-13 Astore-I. He received 2,667 votes and lost to Abdul Hameed Khan, another independent candidate.
+His political career started in the 2009 elections when he lost his first election for Gilgit-Baltistan Legislative Assembly as an independent candidate from GBA-13 Astore-I. He received 2,667 votes, placing third, and lost to Abdul Hameed Khan, another independent candidate.

 He ran as an independent candidate again from the same constituency in the 2015 Gilgit-Baltistan Assembly election, but was unsuccessful.
 He received 4,019 votes and was defeated by Rana Farman Ali, a candidate of the Pakistan Muslim League (N) (PML(N)).

 He joined the Pakistan Tehreek-e-Insaf (PTI) on 28 July 2018.
 In 2019 appointed President of the PTI's Astore-Diamer Division.